ReiEmRo/Sem2_WebDev_FinalProject/README.md

 Once the user is finished and submits the quiz, it then brings them to the first screen with their grade printed out.

 ## `Car Rental`
-The Car Rental page consists of two HTML pages, one which is just the index (intended to be a home page but was not required for the assignment)\
-and the other which is the main car rental page.\
+The Car Rental page consists of two HTML pages, one which is just the index (intended to be a home page but was not required for the assignment) and the other which is the main car rental page.\
-aasas
+Using `JavaScript`, we were tasked with reading user search value and finding a corresponding value from the json document (a list of existing users) provided.
+The user must select a client account first otherwise interaction with the other fields are restricted.